Treasures: The pistol shrimp

-The “snapping” part of this crustacean’s name refers to the action of a special arm it has—just the one.
-The limb is massively muscular compared with the rest of the body, and it terminates in a crab-like claw.
+The "pistol" or “snapping” part of this crustacean's name refers to the action of a special arm it has-just the one.
+The limb is massively muscular compared with the rest of the shrimp's body, and it terminates in a crab-like claw.
 The main purpose of this claw is to snap shut very fast.
 But not on anything.
 Instead, the appendage is used as a ranged attack: it snaps shut so hard and fast that it creates a blast of superheated bubbles that can stun or even instantly kill its target.
-They also make friends with fish.
+Snapping shrimps also make friends with fish.

 That's all the physics-related words I know, so here's a nice video of the shrimp in action; just ignore the cheesy sound effects.
 It's possible there's a shrimp somewhere that mimics the sound of a shotgun being racked, but this is not it.

 Also, what's better than a public-domain picture of a snapping shrimp?
 Snapping shrimp with bonus parasitic isopod!

 Other crustaceans engage in the OP-arm strategy as well: the mantis shrimp is a fellow malacostracan that shares the snapping shrimp's quickness, but with a close-quarters application.
 So-called “smashers” swing a hammer-like appendage to pulverize or shatter their prey.
 And they can create the same tiny, superheated bubbles in the process.
 “Spearers” impale their prey on pointed appendages, as the name suggests.
 The spearer is also about to be the next big meme, thanks to an understandably effusive treatment in The Oatmeal.

 I can't really pick a favorite; the important thing to me is that I still have something to argue about with my friends after we settle once and for all which superhero is best.